ruoyann/tp/docs/UserGuide.md

 * `Name` — name of study spot
 * `Tags` — user-defined tags for the study spot
 * `Address` — address of study spot
-* `Operating Hours` — operating hours of study spot on weekdays and weekends respectively
+* `Operating Hours` — operating hours of study spot on weekdays and weekends
 * `Favourite` — this icon indicates the study spot is a favourite
 * `Amenities` — the icons represent the amenities present in study spot.
 From left to right, the amenities are **aircon, charger, food, wifi**.